ballerina-attic/salesforce-twilio-integration/README.md

 SF_CLIENT_ID=""
 SF_CLIENT_SECRET=""
 SF_REFRESH_TOKEN=""
-SF_REFRESH_TOKEN_ENDPOINT=""
-SF_REFRESH_TOKEN_PATH=""
+SF_REFRESH_URL=""

 ```

-Let's consider `integration.bal` for example.
-Let's first see how to add the Salesforce configurations, which require OAuth2 configurations and Twilio configurations for the application written in Ballerina language.
+Let's first see how to add the Salesforce configurations and Twilio configurations for the application written in Ballerina language.

-#### Setup OAuth2 configurations (for Salesforce Connector)
+#### Setup Salesforce configurations
 Create a Salesforce account and create a connected app by visiting [Salesforce](https://www.salesforce.com) and obtain the following parameters:

 * Base URl (Endpoint)